-Autoclave personal computers calculators microscopes sphygmomanometers electrocardiography machine stethoscopes examination tables surgical instruments hematology testing equipment teletrainer mayo stands training manikins
+Autoclave sphygmomanometers examination tables teletrainer personal computers electrocardiography machine surgical instruments mayo stands calculators stethoscopes hematology testing equipment training manikins microscopes

 Module A - Patient Care and Communication

 Module A emphasizes patient care, including examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
 Students will have an opportunity to work with and review patient charts and perform front office skills related to records management, appointment scheduling, and bookkeeping.
 Students gain an understanding of the importance of communication (verbal and nonverbal) when working with patients both on the phone and in person.
 Students participate in positioning and draping of patients for various examinations.
 Students develop an understanding of basic anatomy and physiology of the special senses (eyes and ears), nervous and integumentary systems, common diseases and disorders, and medical terminology related to these systems.
 Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best in your new job so that you can advance in your career.
 Prerequisite: None.
 Lec.
 Hrs.
 040 Lab Hrs 040 Other Hrs.
 000